pedroassumpcao/incident/README.md

 # Incident

-Event Sourcing and CQRS in Elixir made simple.
+Event Sourcing and CQRS in Elixir abstractions.

 ## Goals